Sony RX10 versus Sony RX100

 Both the RX10 and the RX100 have zoom lenses build in.
 The RX10 has a 24-200mm f/2.8-2.8 optic and the RX100 offers a 28-100mm f/1.8-4.9 (focal lengths in full frame equivalent terms).
 Hence, the RX10 provides a wider angle of view at the short end, as well as more tele-photo reach at the long end than the RX100.
 The RX100 offers the faster maximum aperture.

 So what conclusions can be drawn?
 Is the Sony RX10 better than the Sony RX100 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Sony Cyber-shot DSC-RX10: